stevenHuang0604/todo-list-react/README.md

 6. **Filter Tasks**: Easily browse all, active, or completed tasks using the provided filters.

+7. **Sort by Date**: Organize your tasks by sorting them according to their creation date.

-7. **Dark/Light Mode**: Switch between dark and light modes for comfortable viewing.
+8. **Dark/Light Mode**: Switch between dark and light modes for comfortable viewing.

-8. **Task Statistics**: View your task completion statistics at a glance.
+9. **Task Statistics**: View your task completion statistics at a glance.

-9. **Task Creation Chart**: Visualize your task creation and completion rates with an integrated line chart.
+10. **Task Creation Chart**: Visualize your task creation and completion rates with an integrated line chart.

 ## Tech Stack